Who we are has so much to do with where we are from.

 Staten Island is divided by the north shore and the south shore.
 My neighborhood on the south shore was made up mostly of people who had moved from Brooklyn to Staten Island, including my family.
 People who commuted to Manhattan to work every day but didn't spend much time there after working hours.
 My friends and I didn't hang out in the city, we hung out on the corner, in back of the high school parking lot, or literally at the giant rock in the woods by my house.

-In 1986 I was accepted to the high school of performing arts for ballet.
+In 1986 I was accepted into NYC's High School of Performing Arts for ballet.
 I didn't go.
-I have no recollection of what that conversation was like, but for a sheltered 13 year old from Staten Island, the idea of riding the ferry to the train by myself to Fiorello La Guardia every day wasn't even in my peripheral.
+I have no recollection of what that conversation was like, but for a sheltered 13 year old from Staten Island, the idea of riding the ferry to the subway by myself to Fiorello La Guardia every day wasn't even in my peripheral.

 There are five boroughs of New York City: Manhattan, Bronx, Queens, Brooklyn, Staten Island.
 Staten Island is the only borough that doesn't physically connect to Manhattan.
 There is no bridge or train that goes directly to the city.
 Commuters take a train to a ferry, or a bridge to a tunnel, or some combination which often includes driving from New York to New Jersey to New York again.
 From Annadale it took me an hour and a half to get to midtown Manhattan.
 A half hour train ride, a 20 minute ferry ride, a ten minute subway, plus the walk to, and the wait for, each of these operations.
 There are three bridges that cross over to New Jersey and exactly one bridge that crosses to Brooklyn.
 This is not an accident.
 It symbolizes a great cultural divide.
 In 1993 65% of Staten Islanders voted to secede from NYC.
 With mostly no interest in taking advantage of/enjoying any of New York City's culture, art, spirit, energy, there was also no interest in paying its expenses/tax bill.